 A durable plastic basking area which allows you to keep all of the tank space below.
 It has easy open grills which allow heat to pass through and gives you easy access to the turtle.

 A basking dock is the area the turtle will use to climb up onto and get out of the water to warm up under the basking dock light.

-If you want a simple and quick option, the easiest way is to buy a pre-built dock like the one below.
+If you want a simple and quick option, the easiest way is to buy a pre-built dock like the one above.